 3.)
 Enable the OrangeLink in your Loop Application:

 Settings > Pump > Devices – Orange (enable toggle switch ON)

 4.)
 To RESET the OrangeLink.
 Open the battery lid and then close it again.

 LED and Haptic Vibrator Feedback Indications

-- When OrangeLink is powered on, LED light will blink Red and Yellow with a strong vibration.
+- When OrangeLink is first powered on, LED light will blink Red and Yellow with a strong vibration.